clouden90/ScheduleCheck/README.md

 # install
 pip install .

+Alternatively, you can try install with --user option.
+But in this case make sure to add your user bin directory to PATH environment. pip install --user .

 # run the driver with simple test file
 schedulecheck -h # provide some useful information about how to use the driver schedulecheck -f ./example/schedule.txt -o ./schedule_check.txt -m 1